foundriesio/docs/source/reference-manual/boards/se050_imx8mp.rst

 i.MX 8M Plus Evaluation Kit With SE050ARD
 =========================================

-This document walks through the steps of installing a FoundriesFactory® image with SE050 hardware enabled onto the NXP® ``imx8mp-lpddr4-evk``, connected to the NXP OM-SE050ARD development platform.
+This document walks through the steps of installing a FoundriesFactory™ Platform image with SE050 hardware enabled onto the NXP® ``imx8mp-lpddr4-evk``, connected to the NXP OM-SE050ARD development platform.

 .. note::